 - Best lightweight: Cybex Libelle — featherlight at 6.0kg and 52cm wide.
 Slides through tight spots where larger pushchairs struggle.

+Space is the problem.
+It always has been — but it’s getting worse.
 On many newer buses, the pushchair area can feel surprisingly restricted — less space than parents expect and less than older buses often provided.
 Add to this the fact that the pushchair area is often adjacent to disabled seating — which means pensioners with shopping trolleys frequently occupy it — and you have a situation where the designated space for pushchairs is rarely fully available when you need it.

 None of this is a reason not to use buses.
 It’s a reason to choose your pushchair very carefully before you do.